rylincoln/developer.fulcrumapp.com/_expression-examples/calculate-total-of-repeatable-numbers.md

 ---
 layout: default
 section: expressions
-title: "Sum of Numbers in a Repeatable"
+title: "Sum of numbers in a repeatable"
 description: "Calculate the sum of numbers in a repeatable field.
 Great for total cost or score if when using repeatables."
 category: section
 ---